quattor/quattor.github.com/_posts/2014-10-02-madrid-workshop-summary.md

 Still on hold

 * IPA (Kerberos-based infrastructure for authentication from RH)
-  * Done only for replacing Cindes but not yet for user accounts
+  * Done only for replacing Sindes but not yet for user accounts
 * Aquilon: not yet there...
   * Would like to couple it with (private) GitHub workflow, e.g. Aquilon merge opening a pull request allowing peer review and closing the PR triggering the actual merge